 Rather than jumping all the time, what would happen if the electrons only

-motion gives wires their conductivity.
-If the electrons jumped less
+gives wires their conductivity.
+If the electrons jumped less during

-during smaller currents, and they stopped jumping during zero current,
+smaller currents, and they stopped jumping during zero current, then the

 metal conductivity wouldn't be constant, and Ohm's law wouldn't apply.

 Instead, conductivity would decrease as current decreased.
 (We know that